jackyzha0/quartz/content/Meta.md

 Forgetful Notes has gone through many changes.
 I have not been shy about moving from technology to technology as I learn new things.
 Coming across the world of [[./Static Site Generators|Static Site Generators]] was a game changer.
 I have ran my notes through [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [MkDocs](https://squidfunk.github.io/mkdocs-material/), [Zola](https://www.getzola.org/), and most recently [Eleventy](https://www.11ty.dev/).

 However, this site is not specifically built with any of the aforementioned.
-Instead I have opted to follow in the footsteps of [Jacky Zhao](https://github.com/jackyzha0) and created my [[./Digital Garden|Digital Garden]] using the new fully rewritten [Quartz](https://github.com/jackyzha0/quartz)—a set of tools that helps you publish your digital garden and notes as a website for free.
+Instead I have opted to follow in the footsteps of [Jacky Zhao](https://github.com/jackyzha0) and created my [[./Digital Garden|digital garden]] using the new fully rewritten [Quartz](https://github.com/jackyzha0/quartz)—a set of tools that helps you publish your digital garden and notes as a website for free.

 ## Technology